mariam606/crazy_alarm_system/README.md

 https://github.com/shalan/CSCE4301-WiKi/assets/67857016/a77fdb07-c6cb-40bc-9208-12089989c376

 ## User Manual
-in order to run the project, do the following:
+In order to run the project, do the following:
 - Make sure that all the wires are connected and the battery is charged.
 - Turn on the battery
 - Enter the alarm input